-I do not accept late assignments, and you get no free absences.
+I do not accept late assignments, and you get no "free" absences.
+Furthermore, students missing more than six classes will automatically fail the class.
 There is one exception: You and I agree on a reasonable accommodation prior to an assignment's due date or the day you miss class.
 I consider arrangements after the fact only in extraordinary, documented circumstances.
 See page 2 for more about such accommodations.
-Regardless, students missing more than six classes-whether these absences are excused or not-will automatically fail the class.